carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 A body is not required.
 Add one when context helps reviewers or when closing an issue.

+- Lead with the root cause or prior (broken) behavior, naming the specific selector, function, or mechanism at fault, then state the fix.
+Don't just restate the diff; a reviewer can already read that
 - Reference the issue: `Fixes #1000` or `Closes #1000` (GitHub auto-closes on merge)
 - At most 2-3 sentences, full sentences, no bullet lists
 - Wrap lines at 72 characters for readability in `git log`